lemonbob/iMpress/README.md

 <i-app></i-app>
 ```

 15. All Custom Element components must be hyphenated with one hyphen e.g. my-app, shopping-cart, address-form etc.

+16. <i-for> and <i-if> pre built components can be used. <i-for> takes two attributes - let="" and of="".
+Let defines a local instance representation of the iterable data item.
+The i-if component takes one attribute condition={data.foo} which is a Boolean.
+When true the component appears in the DOM, when false, it is removed.

 ## upto 1000 times faster than ReactJS, Vue and Angular